FAQ

 Q: Isn’t the bus just for seniors?

 A: No. It’s true that the bus service in Kanabec County started out as Senior Bus Services.
-When funding became available through MN/DOT, both services were expanded and became public transit – open to riders of all ages for all reasons.
+When funding became available through MN/DOT, services were expanded and became public transit – open to riders of all ages for all reasons.

 Q: Are the buses accessible if you use a wheelchair, walker or other mobility device?